Saturday December 2nd – 9.00 am to 4.00 pm. Only 2 places still available.

-This area is also a great location for sunsets, and as the course will run until 5.30pm, we will be able to take photos during golden hour and at sunset if the conditions permit.
+This area is also a great location for sunsets, and as the course will run until after sunset at 4.00pm, we will be able to take photos during golden hour as well as at sunset if the conditions permit.

 As this is an intermediate – rather than beginners’ level – course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ level digital photography courses first, where we teach those skills.